martes, 28 de marzo de 2017

 Cons

-1. It poses difficulty for foreign language students to assimilate easily.
+1. It poses difficulty for foreign language students

 One of the most frequent criticisms of bilingual education is that it causes foreign language students to avoid total assimilation into their local culture.
 After all, in order for us to fully adapt to our country’s current culture is making certain sacrifices, and one of these is our dominant language.